codeclimate/codeclimate-rubocop/config/contents/naming/block_parameter_name.md

-This cop checks block parameter names for how descriptive they are.
+Checks block parameter names for how descriptive they are.
 It is highly configurable.

 The `MinNameLength` config option takes an integer.
 It represents